mainetwork09/wordpress-gulpfiles/README.md

 # wordpress-gulpfiles

-My gulptasks just run Livereload and complie SCSS if you are expert please pass this LOL
+My gulptasks just run Livereload and complie SCSS. if you are expert please pass this LOL

 First, have to install following packages